apodemus/pySHOC/README.md

 ## How-to use this code
 * We are working on official documentation.
-* For the moment the best place to see what pySHOC can do for you is the [example notebook](https://nbviewer.jupyter.org/github/astromancer/pySHOC/blob/master/pySHOC/example/pySHOC.demo.ipynb)
+* For the moment the best place to see how to use pySHOC is the [example notebook](https://nbviewer.jupyter.org/github/astromancer/pySHOC/blob/master/pySHOC/example/pySHOC.demo.ipynb)

 ## Contributing